Team-190/190-Robot-Code-Standards/CONTROL_LOOP_STANDARDS.md

   public static final LoggedTunableNumber MAX_ACCELERATION = new LoggedTunableNumber("Hood/Max Acceleration");
     ```
     * Make sure to initialize defaults [appropriately](CONSTANTS_STANDARDS.md).
+* For actual hardware, all control loops should be run onboard the motorcontroller.
+See Pheonix 6/Pro documentation for more details.
+* For simulated hardware, all control loops should use WPILib classes.

 ## Tuning Controller Gains
 Figuring out what the value of each gain should be can be challenging, but with a good tuning process, it can be done methodically.